poopipe/shed/README.md

 * Supports #include statements.
 These load from libglsl folder - a number are supplied

 ### What is currently broken:
-* Texture samplers are not handled during shader reload, you must restart shed if you add or modify Texture Samplers
 * you must make use of v_uv in your fragment shader somewhere.
 If you don't need it for anything, you can stuff it into the out_color alpha since that has no effect.\
 eg.
 ```